AvdLee/SwiftUIKitView/README.md

 - Create Xcode Previews from `UIView` elements
 - SwiftUI functional updating `UIView` properties using a protocol with [Associated Types](https://www.avanderlee.com/swift/associated-types-protocols/).

+You can read more about [Getting started with UIKit in SwiftUI and visa versa](https://www.avanderlee.com/swiftui/integrating-swiftui-with-uikit/).

 ## Examples

 Using a `UIKit` view directly in SwiftUI: